-One thing you can do is find out if you can join or pay a fee to use the pool and spa.
-If you can, you might find that the cost of using the facilities may be about the same as if you lived in the community that has the rights to use it.
-There are various options that you might have to satisfy your needs to use the facilities before trying to get an attorney involved or litigating this issue.
+Can you join or pay a fee to use the pool and spa?
+You might find that the cost of using the facilities may be about the same as if you lived in the community that has the rights to use it.
+There are various options that you might try to satisfy your needs to use the facilities before hiring an attorney.

 - Talk to the neighboring homeowners association

 - Find out if you can pay a fee to utilize the pool and spa

 - Explore other pools in the area to see how much it would cost to join